pvavra/temp-ipsy/docs/open-science/research-data-management/publish.md

 If you have followed the previous recommendations up to now, your data should be almost ready to be shared.

-## Restrictions, sensitive data and legal issues
+## Restrictions, sensitive data and legal aspects

 The following are the general questions that you should ask yourself when thinking of the legal aspects of sharing your research.